BenNeise/bennneise.github.io/_posts/2010-01-04-happy-new-year.markdown

 Those sites also contain numerous links to other resources, so I'm sure you'll find something which will suit your revision style.

-Next on my to-do list is the [Microsoft 70-431 Microsoft SQL Server 2005 ÔÇô Implementation and Maintenance](http://www.microsoft.com/learning/en/us/exam.aspx?ID=70-431&locale=en-us).
+Next on my to-do list is the [Microsoft 70-431 Microsoft SQL Server 2005  - Implementation and Maintenance](http://www.microsoft.com/learning/en/us/exam.aspx?ID=70-431&locale=en-us).